Etna Township, Ohio: Geography

-Part of the city of Reynoldsburg occupies the western end of Etna Township, part of the village of Kirkersville occupies the eastern end, and the unincorporated community of Etna lies in the central part of the township.
+Part of the city of Reynoldsburg occupies the western end of Etna Township, part of the village of Kirkersville occupies the eastern end, and the census-designated place of Etna lies in the central part of the township.

 Name and history

 Etna Township was established in 1833.
 It is the only Etna Township statewide.

 Two Native American mounds, known as the "Etna Township Mounds", are located within the township.
 Etna Township is located entirely within the Refugee Tract.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.